notanotherpizza/stickers/README.md

 * Compress the images on upload
 * Possibly encode in Base85 to reduce the size of the images
 * Accept HEICs and convert them to JPEGs
-* Add a way to "swap out" images, so that the annotations can be preserved when the image is updated
+* Add a way to "swap out" images, so that the annotations can be preserved when the image is updated **done**
 * Improve the colours when creating annotations
 * Allow moving/removing/editing of points in annotations
 * Better branding (add a favicon, some OpenGraph images, etc.)s